dsaradini/facile_backlog/facile_backlog/docs/src/FAQ.md

 Color is chosen based on the hash value of the theme name.

-Why there is no way to manage iteration tasks in your tool?
+Why there is no way to manage sprints tasks in your tool?
 -----------------------------------------------------------

-The goal of backlogman is not to provide such kind of functionality, we are convinced that iteration management should be
+The goal of backlogman is not to provide such kind of functionality, we are convinced that sprint management should be
 	managed on a physical board, it is why we propose printing through PDF generation.